JonathanPham/fluid_simulation-1/README.md

 To compile in debug mode, type in a terminal:
 > make TAG=GCCdebug

 In this case, the GCC compiler toolchain is used to compile the project.
-However, one can also use ICC or LLVM by changing the
+However, one can also use ICC or LLVM by adding a include\_{COMPILER NAME}.mk file, similar to the ones in the repository.

 ## Simulations